This post may contain affiliate links. Please read our disclosure policy.

 A few key ingredients that make this spaghetti bolognese recipe shine:

-- Lean Ground Beef – brings that meaty richness while staying light enough for everyday meals.
+- Lean Ground Beef: Brings that meaty richness while staying light enough for everyday meals.
+Browning it first is essential to lock in flavour and avoid a flat-tasting sauce.

-- Seasoning – A mix of fresh parsley, garlic, onion, and dried herbs like oregano and basil round out the flavor.
+- Seasoning: A mix of fresh parsley, garlic, onion, and dried herbs like oregano and basil.
+Letting them cook briefly before slow cooking helps build a stronger base.

 Note: Please see recipe card at the bottom for list of full ingredients and measurements.